enBloc-org/kindly/.github/BEFORE_YOUR_FIRST_ISSUE.md

 ### Install docker
 You will need to have docker installed and running before following the next steps.
 Find the latest version [here](https://www.docker.com/products/docker-desktop/).

-Once it is installed, start your docker console.
+Once it is installed, start your docker console and make sure there are no outstanding updates.

+You don't need to do anything else within docker for now.
 A container will be created in the next steps.

 ### Install the supabase cli
 The cli will allow you to set up the schema and seed your local copy of the kindly database.
 Install it with the following command on your terminal: